nodegui/react-nodegui/website/docs/guides/layout.md

 title: Layout
 ---

-React NodeGui uses a layout system to automatically arranging child components within a component to ensure that they make good use of the available space.
+React NodeGui uses a layout system to automatically arrange child components within a component to ensure that they make good use of the available space.

 ## Fixed Dimensions